Permit to Carry (Concealed Carry) Training - MN, UT, IA, WI & FL

 Now offering the Air Force Special in Minot, ND & Grand Forks, ND

-Cabela's Stores: East Grand Forks, Owatonna, Prairie du Chien, Richland and Rogers
+Cabela's Stores: East Grand Forks, Owatonna, Prairie du Chien, Sun Prairie, Richland, Woodbury and Rogers

-Sheels Stores: Fargo, St. Cloud, West Des Moines, Sioux Falls, Eau Claire and Minot
+Sheels Stores: Fargo, St. Cloud, West Des Moines, Mankato, Sioux Falls, Rochester, Bismarck, Grand Forks, Eau Claire and Minot

 Trainers